Contact Us

 Day 1: Start Kathmandu

 The tour starts at our hotel in Kathmandu this afternoon.
 Free arrival transfers are available for any flight, provided you have supplied your sales representative with your flight details in advance and have requested one.
-This evening there will be a trip briefing.
-Premium accommodation: Hotel Mulberry (Nepali Ghar Hotel will be used from 21st November departures)
+This evening there will be a trip briefing followed by a group welcome dinner, a great early introduction to get to know your Leader and fellow travellers.
+Premium accommodation: Hotel Yak & Yeti

 Day 2: Kathmandu sightseeing tour including Durbar Square and Boudhanath Stupa

 For those who wish, there is the chance to do an optional Everest sightseeing flight early this morning; this can be booked locally through your leader on Day 1 We will leave the hotel late morning for our Kathmandu sightseeing tour.
 We will visit the UNESCO World Heritage Site of Boudhanath to see the famous Buddhist stupa with its huge mandala; one of the largest spherical stupas in Nepal and indeed in the world.
 After lunch overlooking the stup, we visit the Kathmandu Durbar Square (which also has UNESCO status), one of three royal palace squares in the Kathmandu Valley.
 Although the Kathmandu Durbar Square was heavily damaged in the 2015 earthquake the many palaces, temples and courtyards in the Newari style are interesting.
 There is also the chance to stroll through the bustling markets of Asan Tol, the oldest bazaar in Kathmandu, into the Thamel area, the newer main tourist area of Kathmandu.
 There will be a full trip briefing today.
-Premium accommodation: Hotel Mulberry (Nepali Ghar Hotel will be used from 21st November departures)
+Premium accommodation: Hotel Yak & Yeti

 Day 3: Fly to Pokhara; orientation walk